diodechain/website/lp/collab_family.md

     No cloud storage, no tracking, no leaks.

-    Use coupon code **PRIVACY4FAMILY** for a free trial upgrade to the Group plan.
-The Group plan adds the ability to have multiple channels, private drives, admin roles, and more..
+    Use coupon code **PRIVACY4FAMILY** for a 50% discount for 3 months to the Group plan.
+The Group plan adds the ability to have multiple channels, private drives, admin roles, and more.

   buttons:
   - title: Reclaim your privacy in 3 easy steps
     class: btn--blank btn--arrow
     url: "/products/collab-start/"
     target: _blank
-  image:
+  video:
-    src: story/app-full.webp
+    src: /assets/video/lp-reclaim-family-privacy.mp4
     alt: App
     class: network-wide